JudiniLabs/mcp-code-graph/README.md

 This MCP allows you to interact with the knowledge graphs available in your CodeGPT account or with public graphs from [DeepGraph](https://deepgraph.co).

-You'll be able to use these advanced graph-based queries across different MCP Hosts such as ChatGPT, Cursor, Windsurf, CodeGPT Extension, GitHub Copilot, Claude Desktop, and others.
+You'll be able to use these advanced graph-based queries across different MCP Hosts such as ChatGPT, Cursor, Windsurf, CodeGPT Extension, GitHub Copilot, Claude Desktop, Claude Code, Gemini CLI, and others.

 ## Available Tools

-`list_graphs`: Lists available repository graphs with basic information.
+- `list_graphs`: Lists available repository graphs with basic information.

-`get_code`: Retrieves the complete source code for a specific functionality from the graph.
+- `get_code`: Retrieves the complete source code for a specific functionality from the graph.

-`find_direct_connections`: Explores the direct relationships of a functionality within the code graph.
+- `find_direct_connections`: Explores the direct relationships of a functionality within the code graph.

-`nodes_semantic_search`: Semantically searches for code functionalities using natural language.
+- `nodes_semantic_search`: Semantically searches for code functionalities using natural language.

-`docs_semantic_search`: Semantically searches repository documentation.
+- `docs_semantic_search`: Semantically searches repository documentation.

-`get_usage_dependency_links`: Analyzes and lists functionalities affected by changes to a code entity.
+- `get_usage_dependency_links`: Analyzes and lists functionalities affected by changes to a code entity.

-## Prerequisites
+### For Public Graphs (No Account Required)
+You can interact with public graphs from [DeepGraph](https://deepgraph.co) without needing a CodeGPT account:

+1. Find any public repository on [deepgraph.co](https://deepgraph.co)
+2. Use the repository reference (e.g., `username/repository-name`)

 ### For Private Graphs (CodeGPT Account Required)
 Before using the CodeGPT MCP Server with private graphs, ensure you have: